 Colonel Buzz Patterson, your reaction.

-Well, Sean, I've been talking about this for 25 years, and I think uh you just laid it out perfectly.
+Well, Sean, I've been talking about this for 25 years, and I think you just laid it out perfectly.

-We're paying for it in Iran, and uh it's time for someone like Donald Trump to step up, call a status fade, and let's get to work.
+And it's time for someone like Donald Trump to step up, call a state of spade, and let's get to work.

-I like the strength, General McInerney that the president showed today and the resolve he showed today, although everybody else is scared to death.
+I like the strength, General McInerney, that the president showed today and the resolve he showed today, although everybody else is scared to death.

-Uh all these years of appeasement have not borne any fruit, has it?
+All these years of appeasement have not borne any fruit, has it?

-Because it's a balance of power that the Chinese have been breeding and growing North Korea to do this, just as the Russians have been working with Iran.
+And this is President Trump's Cuban missile crisis because it's a balance of power that the Chinese have been breeding and growing North Korea to do this, just as the Russians have been working with Iran.

-Now let me explain this.
+Now, let me explain this.

 Iran and North Korea are nuclear proxies for both Russia and China.